Mingus Ah Um: 50th anniversary reissue

 In 2009, Sony's Legacy Recordings released a special 2-disc 50th Anniversary Edition of Mingus Ah Um.
 In addition to the complete album, the Legacy Edition includes an alternative take of each of three tracks: "Bird Calls" (4:54), "Better Git It In Your Soul" (8:30), and "Jelly Roll" (6:41).
 The Legacy Edition of Mingus Ah Um also includes Mingus Dynasty, its companion album recorded later in 1959 (with unedited versions of four tracks - "Slop", "Song With Orange", "Gunslinging Bird", and "Things Ain't What They Used To Be" - shortened on the original LP release, as well as the bonus track "Strollin'").
 These alternate takes were originally released on The Complete 1959 CBS Charles Mingus Sessions on the Mosaic label in 1993.

 Track listing

-All tracks composed by Charles Mingus, except "Girl of My Dreams", composed by Sunny Clapp.
+All tracks composed by Charles Mingus, except "Girl of My Dreams" by Sunny Clapp.